Usharaniyamana/kiss-and-makeup/README.md

 * Getting design ideas for their own weddings.
 * Viewing the artists work to  make an informed decision on whether it is the right service for them.
-* Easy to contact the artists either cia phone or via the request quote form.
+* Easy to contact the artists either via phone or via the request quote form.
 * Simple, elgant process designed to counteract the stresses of getting married!

 ## UX